-Kenneth Culton, Ph.D., Program Director kculton@niagara.edu
+Todd Schoepflin, Ph.D., Program Director tas@niagara.edu

 Sociology is the science of society.
 Sociological consciousness provides a valuable perspective on society and the principles that influence human behavior, the processes of group life, and the interrelationship between the individual and society.